Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on Robustness Radii of Inputs from Different Categories

 We trained a LeNet-5~\cite{lecun1998} CNN (denoted as CNN-CIFAR in this paper) on CIFAR10 of 8 layers: the input layer, a convolutional layer with 6 filters of size \(5\times 5\), a max-pooling layer of \((2,2)\), a convolutional layer with 16 filters of size \(5\times 5\), a max-pooling layer of \((2,2)\), two fully connected layers of 120 and 84 neurons respectively, an output layer with 10 labels.
 The accuracy is \(73.66\%\).

 Figure~\ref{ob1cnncifar} shows the results of the first 100 inputs of each category in CIFAR10 test database.
-Even the approximate robustness radii of the valid inputs are significantly larger than those of misclassified inputs and adversarial examples from C\&W and HOP attacks, but are almost indistinguishable from FGSM attacks.
+Even though the approximate robustness radii of the valid inputs are significantly larger than those of misclassified inputs and adversarial examples from C\&W and HOP attacks, but are almost indistinguishable from FGSM attacks.
 We believe that the reason is the accuracy of the network is too low such that it leaves big ``holes'' for adversarial examples in the input space.
+There are CNNs~\cite{hu2018,xie2017} that have high accuracies on CIFAR10.
+But these networks usually adopt layers other than fully-connected, convolutional and max-pooling layers and are out of the scope of this paper and beyond the ability of current local robustness verifiers~\cite{katz2017,wang2018,,singh2018fast}.
+Thus we cannot testify our assumption.
+However, our method is valuable at least on small networks, which can also be deployed in real life.